-A new emergency stop button and a frame control panel are installed on the right-hand column cover of the load frame.
+A new emergency stop button and an indicator panel are installed on the right-hand column cover of the load frame.
+A new handset is connected internally and mounted on the frame column.

-You operate the testing system via the ${\sf Bluehill}^{\it \$}$ Operator Dashboard and the frame control panel.
+You operate the testing system via the Bluehill[®] Operator Dashboard and the handset.